MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/cmd.md

 ---
 title: cmd
-description: Reference topic for the cmd command, which starts a new instance of the command interpreter, Cmd.exe. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the cmd command, which starts a new instance of the command interpreter, Cmd.exe. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article